langchain-ai/langchain/README.md

 **This repo contains the `langchain` ([here](libs/langchain)), `langchain-experimental` ([here](libs/experimental)), and `langchain-cli` ([here](libs/cli)) Python packages, as well as [LangChain Templates](templates).**

-## 🧱 What can you build with LangChain
+## 🧱 What can you build with LangChain?
 **❓ Retrieval augmented generation**

 - [Documentation](https://python.langchain.com/docs/use_cases/question_answering/)